Sutton Council support services

 ACE Education Advice We aim to offer a comprehensive range of advice and information on education issues.
 Our information is based on current education law and guidance and covers state funded education for children aged 5-16 years in England only.

 Action on Hearing Loss Working for a world where hearing loss doesn’t limit or label people.

-AuKids Magazine is a quarterly publication for parents of children with autism which won the Specialist Magazine of the Year Award in the Prolific North Awards 2015.
+AuKids Magazine is a quarterly publication for parents/carers of children and young peoplewith autism which won the Specialist Magazine of the Year Award in the Prolific North Awards 2015.
 Aukids is run by journalist Debby Elley who has twins with autism, and speech and language therapist Tori Houghton.

-The Centre for Child Mental Health aims to support both child professionals and parents with the latest evidence based tools, techniques, brain science and psychological research on how to enable children and teenagers to thrive.
-To achieve this aim, The Centre has been offering international conferences, training events and resources to professionals and parents for over 15 years.
+The Centre for Child Mental Health Aims to support both child professionals and parents/carers with the latest evidence based tools, techniques, brain science and psychological research on how to enable children and teenagers to thrive.
+To achieve this aim, The Centre has been offering international conferences, training events and resources to professionals and parents/carers for over 15 years.

 Charlotte's Tandems is a charity that lends tandems and tag-along bikes all over the UK for free, to people with additional needs or disabilities, so that they can enjoy the wonders of cycling on the open road.

-The Challenging Behaviour Foundation We are the charity for people with severe learning disabilities
+The Challenging Behaviour Foundation We are the charity for people with severe learning disabilities, whose behaviour challenges.

 Circles of Support A circle of support is a group of people that can help someone with a learning disability to make decisions about their life.

 Clos-o-mat provide innovative healthcare products with the objective to create a better life for people with disabilities and a better working environment.